hakikicode/SMART-FORTNITE-Game-Task/README.md

 ## Key Features

-### Fortnite Leaderboard Validation:
+### Fortnite Playlists Validation:
-- Retrieve live leaderboard data for Fortnite using open APIs.
+- Retrieve live playlists data for Fortnite using open APIs.
 - Validate the correctness of submitted scores for accuracy and fairness.

 ### SMART Tokens: